-I take vitamin D, fish oil and multivitamins regularly.
+I take vitamin D and fish oil and semi-regularly.
 I can’t say they are necessary for six pack abs but I use them for better nutrition regardless of I’m dieting or not.

 I am below 10% of body weight, what should I do?